-The following additional circumstances connected with the death, burial and disinterment of the remains of General Montgomery, were furnished by Mr. James Thompson at the period when the request was made that the reliques might be removed to New-York, where they now repose near the marble monument erected in front of St. Paul's Church, on Broadway.
-Mr. Thompson lately deceased, at the advanced age of ninety-six, was it is believed, the sole survivor of all the English and French troops who were engaged, either in the capture or defence of Quebec, during the campaign of 1759.
+The following additional circumstances connected with the death, burial and disinterment of the remains of General Montgomery, were furnished by Mr. James Thompson at the period when the request was made that the reliques might be removed to New York, where they now repose near the marble monument erected in front of St. Paul's Church, on Broadway.
+Mr. Thompson is still living, ninety-six years of age, and, it is believed, is the sole survivor of all the English and French troops who were engaged, either in the capture or defence of Quebec, during the campaign of 1759.